XianleZeng/Hybrid_Systems_Simulation/README.md

 ## Acknowledgements

-This project was inspired by and based on the work of [Original Repository](https://github.com/unstable-zeros/learning-hcbfs.git).
+This project was inspired by and based on the work of [learning-hcbfs](https://github.com/unstable-zeros/learning-hcbfs.git).
 We borrowed some ideas and code from their implementation of hybrid_integrator, with modifications to suit our specific use case.